M240 machine gun: M240B

-The M240B (formerly called as the M240E4) is the standard infantry medium machine gun of the U.S. Marine Corps.
-The U.S. Navy and Coast Guard likewise utilize the weapon system, and is also still used by some units in the U.S. Army.
+The M240B (M240 Bravo), formerly designated as the M240E4 is the standard infantry medium machine gun of the U.S. Marine Corps.
+The U.S. Navy and Coast Guard likewise utilize the machine gun system, and is also still used by some units in the U.S. Army.
 It comes configured for ground combat with a buttstock and bipod, though it can also be mounted on tripod, ground vehicles, aircraft, aboard ships, and small boats.
-It is almost always referred to as the "M240 Bravo" or just "240" verbally.

 The M60E4 (Mk 43 as designated by the Navy) was pitted against the M240E4 (former designation of the M240B) in the Army trials during the 1990s for a new infantry medium machine gun, in a competition to replace the decades-old M60s.
 The M240E4 won, and was then classified as the M240B.
 This led to 1,000 existing M240s being sent to FN for an overhaul and a special kit that modified them for use on ground (such as a stock, rail systems, etc.).
 This led to procurement contracts in the late 1990s for the all-new M240B.
 However, a new feature was added, a hydraulic buffer system to reduce the felt recoil as incorporated in the M60.
 While the M240B had been more reliable in the tests, it was a few pounds heavier than the M60E4, which led to the development of the lighter M240L.
 The Army M240 converted to the M240B configuration should not be confused with the large numbers of M240/E1 converted to the M240G configuration for the Marine Corps.